-The executive search firm will then begin a more thorough analysis of the hiring company, identifying key opportunities for the new executive, and defining a candidate profile that fits into the corporate culture and organizational structure - often this stage includes meeting key executives at the hiring organization.
+The executive search firm will then begin a more thorough analysis of the hiring company, identifying key opportunities for the new executive, and defining a candidate profile that fits into the corporate culture and organizational structure - often this stage includes meeting key managers at the hiring organization.

 This stage will include a deeper analysis of the market, outlining key companies they may wish to research for executive talent, and documenting all avenues that will be exploited in order to gain access to the top talent in the marketplace.
 The research tools that form part of the search strategy will often include the executive search firm's own database, previously conducted market analysis, alternative internet sources such as social networks, and of course, their own network and contacts.

 A series of internal meetings will continue throughout the candidate identification process and the number of potential candidates will be reduced to 10 at most.
-This shortlist is achieved through detailed interviews that discuss the specifics of the executive job, and explore the candidates’ background, competencies and interest in the role.
-Many executive search firms apply their own specific methods of client qualification at this stage.
+This shortlist is achieved through detailed interviews that discuss the specifics of the job, and explore the candidates’ background, competencies and interest in the role.
+Many executive recruitment firms apply their own specific methods of client qualification at this stage.

 After a series of interviews and consideration of external references, the client will select their preferred candidate and the process of salary and offer negotiation will commence.
-Often the executive search consultant will act as a mediator in this process to ensure both parties’ needs are being met.
+Often the consultant will act as a mediator in this process to ensure both parties’ needs are being met.